codeandwhisky/ZenUI/INTEGRATION_GUIDE.md

-# ZenUI Integration Guide
+# ZenXUI Integration Guide

-This guide will help you integrate ZenUI's enhanced theme system into your React Native or React Native Web project.
+This guide will help you integrate ZenXUI's enhanced theme system into your React Native or React Native Web project.

 ## Table of Contents